dylanm1998/ADS-Advanced-Database-System-Project/README.md

 # ADS-Advanced-Database-System-Project
-This is the source for the final project at the ADS course, which is implemented by Dylan
+This is the source for the final project at the ADS course, which is implemented by Dylan Meng.

 We installed a new server on Ubuntu 24.04.2 LTS, and we built MongoDB Community.